Municipality of Strathfield: State and Federal government

-In the NSW Legislative Assembly, the Municipality of Strathfield mostly falls into the electorate of Strathfield, except the part of the suburb of Greenacre within council boundaries, which is in the electorate of Bankstown.
-Another small section of Homebush (north of Parramatta Rd), now falls in the electorate of Drummoyne.
+In the NSW Legislative Assembly, the Municipality of Strathfield mostly falls into the electorate of Strathfield, except the part of the suburb of Greenacre within council boundaries, which is in the electorate of Bankstown, and the northern part of Homebush (north of Parramatta Road) is in the electorate of Drummoyne.

 For Federal elections it is in the electorates of Reid (north of Hume Highway) and Watson (south of Hume Highway).